-Despite Reinhardt’s own celebrations of timelessness, critics recognized the importance of time to looking at his paintings.
-It takes time for the subtle differences of the black paintings in particular to emerge.
-As your experience of one of these paintings unfolds, your eyes adjust, a grid of subtly differentiated black hues appears—a grid made up of two intersecting bands of black mixed with very small amounts of red, blue, or green pigment, which trisect the five-foot square canvas in either direction.
-By most accounts, the ability to perceive this grid is your reward for paying attention: in return for your time, focus, and concentration, you receive this figure. img
+It takes time to look at Reinhardt’s paintings, especially his black paintings.
+As your experience of one of the black paintings unfolds and your eyes adjust, a grid of subtly differentiated black hues appears—a grid made up of two intersecting bands of black mixed with very small amounts of red, blue, or green pigment, which trisect the five-foot square canvas in either direction.
+By most accounts, the ability to perceive this grid is your reward for paying attention: in return for your time, focus, and concentration, you receive this figure.

 Though indispensible, accounts of Reinhardt’s late paintings that focus on time in this manner leave off, I think, just a moment too soon.
 Before saying more about this leaving off, I would first point out that the appearance of a black painting does not change over time because of something the viewer actively does.